bunsanandme/bunsanandme/README.md

 <br />

-Hi, i'm Daniil Belov, freelance desktop application developer and machine learning specialist from Russia.
-Third-year student of DSTU.
+Hi, i'm Daniil Belov, backend developer and machine learning specialist from Russia.
+Fourth-year student of DSTU.
 I design and create my code for people, not for machines :)

 I am happy to participate in an open source project, I am ready to receive and give knowledge.